 Breaking Barriers, Building Resilient Pastoral Communities in Uganda

-RIWE_AFRICA is an Indigenous Non-profit making Organization dedicated to improving the well-being and resilience of pastoralists and agro-pastoralists in Uganda.
-We work with pastoralist communities across Uganda’s cattle corridor to address Poverty, Health, Education, and Environmental challenges affecting vulnerable women, youth, and children.
+RIWE_AFRICA is an Indigenous Non-profit making Organization dedicated to improving the well-being and resilience of pastoralists and agro-pastoralist women, youth, and Children in Uganda.
+We work with pastoralist communities across Uganda’s cattle corridor to address Poverty, Health, and educational challenges affecting vulnerable women, youth, and children.

 Have been supported to access Quality & affordable HEALTHCARE services.